louisameline/observe_evented/README.md

 Observe_evented
 ===========

-A Javascript class that makes Array.observe and Object.observe very easy to use.
+A Javascript class that makes Array.observe and Object.observe easy to use.

-Observe_evented's specialty is to split the batch of changes returned by the native API into atomic and consistent easy-to-handle events.
-Test it on <a href="http://jsfiddle.net/d9w3uaav/2/">this jsFiddle page</a>.
+Observe_evented's specialty is to split the batch of changes returned by the native API into atomic and consistent events.
+It also provides several options that make them easier to handle.

-This library requires :
-- jQuery 1.7+
+Test it on <a href="http://jsfiddle.net/d9w3uaav/5/">this jsFiddle page</a>.

-- an Object.observe compatible browser (only Chrome as of now, 2015-03) OR a shim that will emulate it in other browsers.
+This library has no dependency.
+It will work in Array/Object.observe compatible environments (for browsers, only Chrome as of now, 2015-03) OR with a shim that will emulate Array/Object.observe.

 Object.observe is a proposed feature in the draft of ECMAScript 7.
 As the standard itself may still evolve, this library may change accordingly.